-on coevolutionary algorithms in absence of well-defined objective yardsticks.
-The table shows the rate of solved programs achieved by the snapshots of TransCoder trained for a given number of cycles (in rows) on the tasks from S collected in particular cycles (in columns).7 Similarly to previous results, the table demonstrates overall consistent improvement of the model's performance.
+Table 6 presents the results in terms of historical progress, i.e. how TransCoder fares in consecutive cycles on the synthetic tasks it generated in the previous cycles.
+This concept has been introduced in [20] to asses the progress on coevolutionary algorithms in absence of well-defined objective yardsticks.
+The table shows the rate of solved programs achieved by the snapshots of TransCoder trained for a given number of cycles (in rows) on the tasks from S collected in particular cycles (in columns).8 Similarly to previous results, the table demonstrates overall consistent improvement of the model's performance.
 The success rate on S collected in the first cycle (first column) is noticeably high, which we attribute to the fact that in this initial cycle the method produces the simplest, and thus the easiest, synthetic tasks.
 Compared to them, the rates in the second column tend to be lower, but then experience monotonous increase until the diagonal of the table.
 This indicates that the knowledge acquired by TransCoder in previous cycles is not forgotten and helps it solve the 'historical' tasks even if they are not part of its working training set anymore.
 The success rates right off the diagonal are much lower, which was expected, as they mark the performance on the synthetic tasks that TransCoder has not been yet trained on.

-Figure 6 shows examples of generated tasks with solutions, i.e. the (T, p) pairs added to S during training.
+Figure 8 shows examples of generated tasks with solutions, i.e. the (T, p) pairs added to S during training.
 The left-hand program first fills the scene (which has initially the same dimensions as the input raster) with the red color.
 Then, it 'measures' the height of the input raster by locating its left bottom corner (the LBC function), which will in general have coordinates $(0, y{max})$ (the coordinates are 0-based).
-Finally, it crops the scene to the rectangle that spans from this point/corner to (1,1).
+Finally, it crops the scene to the rectangle that spans from this point/corner to (1, 1).
 The resulting output raster will thus be a rectangle that is always two pixels wide, while its height is smaller by one than the input raster.
-The program synthesized for the right-hand task shown in Figure 6 also involves cropping of the input raster, but the extent of the cropping rectangle is determined in a more complex fashion, by flood-filling the input raster and locating the first pixel of the resulting region.
-Examples of programs that create new synthetic problems from subsequent Exploration phases are presented in Table 8.
+The program synthesized for the right-hand task shown in Figure 8 also involves cropping of the input raster, but the extent of the cropping rectangle is determined in a more complex fashion, by flood-filling the input raster and locating the first pixel of the resulting region.
+Examples of programs that create new synthetic problems from subsequent Exploration phases are presented in Table 9.